 Want more on what’s happening in Abu Dhabi?

-- Check out our detailed guide to weather in events in Abu Dhabi this April and our complete guide to Abu Dhabi in May
+- Check out our detailed guide to weather and events in Abu Dhabi this April and our complete guide to Abu Dhabi in March.

 - Pop into our essential planning information page, it includes everything you need to know about getting around Abu Dhabi, a handy guide on what to pack as well as top tips for first-timers on the dos and don’ts, laws, and customs in the UAE.